 We aim to publish most undergraduate timetables for the academic year 2018/19 on NOW after 6 pm on 3 September 2018.

 All other, non-undergraduate, course timetables are likely to be issued one week prior to the course start date and will also be available to view on NOW.

 If you still do not have, a timetable by 17th September then do contact us.
 School contact information is listed at the bottom of this page.Don't forget, you need to enrol as a student at NTU to be able to access NOW.

 Can we have our timetables sooner?

 We know you want to see your timetable as soon as possible, particularly if you have a part-time job or caring responsibilities.
 In recent years we've brought forward the timetable release date by nearly two weeks, but we're unable to provide timetables any sooner than this for several reasons:

 - Whilst some other universities may provide timetables earlier than us, these timetables are then subject to dramatic changes closer to the start of term, meaning it's still very difficult for those students to plan their personal lives around them in advance.
 Therefore, we have taken the decision only to release timetables when we can be more certain that any changes will be kept to a minimum.

-- A Referral Period takes place in September, and only after this can we calculate how many of you will be returning next year.
+- A Referral Period allows us to calculate how many of you will be returning next year.
 (Some students may leave their course completely, some might change courses, and some might need to re-sit a year.)
 Before this has happened we don't know how many students we need to cater for.

 - Once Confirmation and Clearing have taken place, the number of students expected to attend NTU can change considerably.
 This means we have to move classes around to ensure you have the right room and enough facilities to cater for your new class size.